antoinelbr/Symfony2_stock_AL/README.md

 I have still put quite a lot of code in the controllers.
 It seems that Managers can be used and then transform the Manager as a Service but I kept it this way since it is a small application.

+# Instructions:

+- First, Click on "Product" in the Top bar menu -> click on "Add new Product" -> Create a new Product [By default an inventory of a product is quantity 0 and price 0]
+- To Add inventory for a product click on "IN"
+- To Remove inventory for a product click on "OUT"
+- The list of Operation "IN" and "OUT" are under the Operation Section.